openlawlibrary/taf/specification/taf-spec.md

 ### 1.3 History and credit

-In late 2018, the Open Law Library began developing TAF as a part of its efforts to publish the laws and the Code of the District of Columbia in alignment with the Uniform Electronic Legal Material Act (UELMA).
+In late 2018, Open Law Library began developing TAF as a part of its efforts to publish the laws and the Code of the District of Columbia in alignment with the Uniform Electronic Legal Material Act ([UELMA](https://www.uniformlaws.org/committees/community-home?CommunityKey=02061119-7070-4806-8841-d36afc18ff21)).
 Created by the Uniform Law Commission, UELMA provides a structured approach for governments to authenticate and preserve electronic legal materials.
 The District of Columbia adopted its version of UELMA in 2017.